isb-cgc/readthedocs/docs/source/sections/workshop/Workshop_R_tut.rst

     bigrquery::list_tables(main_cloud_project, tcga_data_set)

-In this tutorial, we will be investigating two studies using two existing Biq Query tables.
+In this tutorial, we will be investigating two studies using two existing BigQuery tables.
 Additionally, we're going to BYOD "Bring your own data".

 .. code-block:: r